David Bowen BSc Hons

 Implemented TM1 on Cloud in two months.

-Using my experience with TM1 and system administration, I architected the solution and adapted it as we rapidly prototyped and learned about the behaviours of the system.
+Used my experience with TM1 and system administration to architect the solution and adapt it as we rapidly prototyped and learned about the behaviours of the system.

-Weekly product releases to demonstrate the changing offering.
+Released weekly product updates to demonstrate the changing offering.
 Worked with the six product development teams to describe our offering and garner feedback on improvements which I then went on to implement.
 Carried out similar work with experts who had implemented TM1 on customer site.

-Rapidly got up to speed on the SoftLayer API and PowerShell to automate the creation of the cluster and it's customer-specific configuration.
-At times administering over a hundred servers of various vintages.
+Rapidly got up to speed on the SoftLayer API and PowerShell to automate the creation of the cluster and its customer-specific configuration.
+At times administered over a hundred servers of various vintages.

 Worked extensively with our QC department to verify the offering worked.
 I was on the hook to determine the cause of problems and determine if they were cloud-related (so I could fix them) or if they were product-related.